UPBGE/UPBGE-Docs/source/manual/logic_nodes/scene/post_fx/add_filter.rst

    If connected, condition must be fulfilled for node to activate.

 Pass Index
-   todo
+   Higher indices will affect the rendered image by lower indices.

 Power
-   todo
+   Strength of the effect.

 Color
-   Color of the added filter.
+   Color of the added filter (if applicable).

 Brightness
-   Brightness of the selected filter.
+   Brightness of the selected filter (if applicable).

 Start
-   todo.
+   Starting distance of the mist.
 For *Mist* filter only.

 Density
    Density of the mist.
 For *Mist* filter only.